top of page

 The list of who we are will grow as more voices and stories are added.

-Bruce Burris - Project Founder
+Bruce Burris - Project Founder and Director

-Jill R Baker - Project Manager
+Jill R Baker - Assistant Director

 Paul Meuse - Researcher